DXgovernance/DAVI/src/stores/readme.md

 5. Delete the old hook file
 6. Run `yarn test` to check for broken tests due to lack of context setup

+## Adding a new governance system

+1. Copy an existing governance system from the `modules` folder.
+It helps to copy the most similar one
+2. Rename the folder
+3. In `types.ts` add the new governance system to `SupportedGovernanceSystem` type
+4. In `[implementationName] > index.ts` change:
+   1. Exported object name
+   2. name
+   3. bytecode
+   4. hooks
+   5. adjust the capabilities
+5. Import and add the governance interface to the exported array in `governanceInterfaces.ts`
+6. Add / modify / delete the hooks depending on the governance requirements